rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 We list the actions each actor currently takes throughout the end-to-end process of accessing or administering a program (detailed in Part I).
 Tasks that are common among actors are especially well-suited to be shifted away from residents, either upstream or to technology.

-We also note the nature of each task -- essential tasks are inherent to the challenge of providing assistance to the right individuals, regardless of the specific operational or administrative details.
-Imposed tasks are not directly related to providing or receiving  assistance, but are made necessary due to e.g. policy or other administrative choices.
+We also note the nature of each task -- **essential tasks** are inherent to the challenge of providing assistance to the right individuals, regardless of the specific operational or administrative details. **Imposed tasks** are not directly related to providing or receiving  assistance, but are made necessary due to e.g. policy or other administrative choices.
 Finally, tertiary tasks are natural consequences of essential and imposed tasks -- for example, removing an imposed application process removes a tertiary task of uploading documents.

-All types of tasks may be made easier through technical strategies.
-Imposed and tertiary tasks are especially conducive to being removed or shifted (whether through policy, design, or delivery).
+All types of tasks might be made easier through technical strategies.
+Imposed and tertiary tasks are especially conducive to being removed or shifted (whether through policy, service design, or service delivery).

 Essential tasks -> understanding relevance of resources, distributing resources Imposed tasks -> navigating processes, applying, attending interviews, etc.